cuddlefishie/cuddlefishie.github.io/dwarf_hamster_care.md

 First things first, do not use any objects in the cage that are made of softwood. **Do not use sooftwood, instead use birch, poplar or beech!**.
 Softwood contains oils that are toxic to most animals, including hamsters!!

-Also **any heavy objects must be standing on poles or otherwise secured!!**.
+Also **any heavy objects must be standing on pillars or otherwise secured!!**.
 Hamsters like to dig tunnels, if they dig under a heavy object, the tunnel might give in and the hamster could still be inside!

 The things you can buy in most pet stores might just say "natural wood", then they are probably made of softwood.
 So it's probably better to buy online than in local stores!